Guidelines for the payment of subsidies under s177 of the Liquor Control Reform Act 1998.

 Since October 2004, the Commonwealth has offered a rebate on WET to wine producers.

-A wine produce, as defined under the WET legislation, is eligible for the Commonwealth producer rebate on eligible, rebatable sales on which WET has been or could be charged.
+A wine producer, as defined under the WET legislation, is eligible for the Commonwealth producer rebate on eligible, rebatable sales on which WET has been or could be charged.

-The Commonwealth rebates 29% of the wholesale price or, for retail sales and applications for the producer’s own use, 29% of the notional wholesale selling price (see the WETR 2009/2 Ruling on the Australian Taxation Office website).
+The Commonwealth rebates 29% of the wholesale price or, for retail sales and applications for the producer’s own use, 29% of the notional wholesale selling price.
 From 1 July 2018, the amount of the producer rebate is capped at $350,000 per annum.
 Before 1 July 2018, the amount of the producer rebate was capped at $500,000 per annum.

 In relation to transactions on which WET has been paid, the subsidy is only available once the Commonwealth producer rebate has been exhausted.